ViralTexts/gtr-clusters/clusters/18720620-sn85033429-PhilosophicalDarkey.md

 ## [From _The true northerner._](https://chroniclingamerica.loc.gov/lccn/sn85033781/1881-04-29/ed-1/seq-6)

 #### 1881-04-29 &middot; Paw Paw, Mich.

 <table style="width: 100%;"><tr><td style="width: 50%">

-&quot; If our soldiers wero all liko you
-traitors might havo broken up tho Gov­
-ernment without resistance.&quot;
-&quot; Yes, sa; dar would hab been no help
-for it.
-1 wouldn&#x27;t put my life in do scale
-gainst any Gobcrnmout dat ever exist­
-ed, for no Gobernment could mako up
-do loss.&quot;
 &quot; Do you think your company would
 have missed you if jou had bcen killed?&quot;
 &quot;Maybe not, sa; a dead white man